.

 If you don't provide sufficient evidence to conclusively meet the criteria, the food will not be authorised.

-The evidence you submit should be specific to your product; therefore, gathering together publicly available information will not be sufficient.
+The evidence you submit must be specific to your product; therefore, gathering together publicly available information will not be sufficient.
 Any business seeking approval for a novel food will probably need to conduct independent scientific research (which will be beyond the technical / financial means of some small and medium-sized businesses).

 Making an application is free; however, the process of gathering and submitting the evidence is expensive and takes a long time to complete, although there is a simplified process for traditional foods with a history of safe consumption (see below).